V1rush/JavaScriptLearningSprint/README.md

 ## Daily Learning Process
 1. I am dedicated to maximizing my daily hours of study for all of the courses mentioned above.
 2. Solve all the JavaScript coding challenges that will be provided by the GSG team.
+3. Solve Additional problems from Cdoeforces or Leetcode.
-3. Summarize my daily learning and document my challenge solutions on a separate readme page.
+4. Summarize my daily learning and document my challenge solutions on a separate readme page.
-4. Repeat the process for the next 20 days, gradually advancing your JavaScript skills.
+5. Repeat the process for the next 20 days, gradually advancing your JavaScript skills.